microsoft/PowerPlatformConnectors/certified-connectors/Seismic for Copilot for Sales/README.md

 ## Publisher: Seismic

 ## Prerequisites
 - You must have a **Premium** or **Business** user account in the Seismic tenant.
-- The **Seismic Sales Copilot** application must be installed in the Seismic tenant.
+- The **Seismic Sales Copilot** application must be installed and configured in the Seismic tenant.
+To install, see https://exchange.seismic.com/apps/seismic/microsoft-copilot-for-sales/
 - A **Copilot for Sales** license must be purchased from Microsoft, and the Copilot for Sales apps must be installed and set up in Outlook.

 ## Background